IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/week_2_detail.md

 <li>Review "Interviews" in <a href="http://www.designkit.org/resources/1">IDEO’s Human-centered Design Toolkit</a> (available free online)</li>
 <li>Pair students for Classmate Discovery</li>
   <ul>
-  <li>Interview, Survey, and/or Questionnaire two of your classmates to discover background, training, discipline, personal circumstances that led them to where they are today, and where they are going.</li>
+  <li>Interview, Survey, and/or Questionnaire three of your classmates to discover background, training, discipline, personal circumstances that led them to where they are today, and where they are going.</li>
   </ul>
 </ul>